stackbit-projects/magnificent-steel-e5913/content/pages/index.md

 hide_title: true
 sections:
   - type: hero_section
-    content: >-
+    content: >
       We are a brand and design practice.
-We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
+We work closely with you, your team to deliver inspiring work, which enables your organisation to grow.
 [Let's talk](/contact/).
     section_id: hero
     title: Solving Business Problems With Rapid Websites.